Keyway Reference Guide

 HOW TO DETERMINE WHAT TYPE OF KEY YOU NEED

 Often times, you can figure out what type of key you need just by looking at the "head" of your key.
 The first thing you'll want to do is look at the head or base of the key (the actual leverage you use to turn your key in your lock).
 Kwikset keys are generally more round, with three holes (or one) at the top of the head.
 Schlage keys are generally more rough at the top, with a blocky or edgy appearance.
 While these shapes can vary, this is the first thing we recommend checking.
-Use the image below as a reference.
+Use the image to the left as a reference.

-Currently, we only offer the Yale Y11 key in one design - The Hero's Sword.
+Currently, we only offer the Yale Y1 key in one design - The Hero's Sword.
 However, if you're located outside of the United States, and especially in the United Kingdom, it's possible that this is the type of key that you need.
 To determine whether you have a Yale key, go through all three methods above.
 If your key doesn't match either Kwikset of Schlage keys, then see if it matches the key in the image below.

 Please note that the shape of the Yale Y1 looks similar to mailbox keys used throughout the United States & other countries.
 The Yale Y1 key is not compatible with mailbox locks, and refunds will not be given to those who buy this key as a mailbox key.

 Weiser keys (usually with an engraving of WR5 or WR3) can be duplicated using the Kwikset key type, though Kwikset keys cannot be used in a Weiser lock.
 In short, our Kwikset keys should be compatible with your Weirser locks.
 However, we cannot guarantee a Kwikset key to work with your Weiser lock, and using this method may wear down your lock a small amount over time.
 For this reason, we do not offer refunds or exchanges for those who buy Kwikset keys to match your Weiser locks.